According to manager Sean Gibbons, boxing legend Manny Pacquiao may not fight in 2020 due to his ongoing duties in the Philippine Senate.

-Pacquiao campaigned in January and July of 2019 and was scheduled to do the same in 2020.
+Pacquiao campaigned in January and July 2019 and was scheduled to do the same in 2020.
 That was, of course, until coronavirus scuppered those plans.

 With the end of July fast approaching and the 41-year-old with no sign of a title defense on the horizon, Gibbons says it’s simply a waiting game.

-“The other thing is the senator’s schedule, again.
+“The other thing is the Senator’s schedule, again.
 You got to remember, his time to fight is generally July, January, July, January.
 This is due to his schedule in the senate.